khoadodk/portfolio-react/README.md

 # Portfolio website

-This is my website to showcase my personal projects
+This is the website to showcase my personal projects